MaterializeInc/materialize/doc/user/content/get-started.md

           SUM(ip.revenue) AS revenue,
           SUM(ip.orders) AS orders,
           ip.latest_order AS latest_order
-      FROM qck.item_purchases ip
+      FROM item_purchases ip
-      JOIN qck.items i ON ip.item_id = i.id
+      JOIN items i ON ip.item_id = i.id
       GROUP BY item_id, item_name, item_category, latest_order;
     ```

-    Unlike a view, the results of a materialized view are persisted and incrementally updated **in durable storage** as new data arrives.
-Because the storage layer is shared across all clusters, materialized views allow you to **share** data between different environments.
+    Unlike a view, the results of a materialized view are **persisted and incrementally updated** in durable storage as new data arrives.
+Because the storage layer is shared across all clusters, materialized views allow you to **share data** between different environments.

 1. To see the results: